 | 2010 |

-MTCH2/MIMP is a surface-exposed outer mitochondrial membrane protein that acts as a receptor facilitating recruitment of tBID to mitochondria; knockout in embryonic stem cells, mouse embryonic fibroblasts, and conditional knockout in liver hinders tBID recruitment, Bax/Bak activation, MOMP, and apoptosis, establishing MTCH2 as a critical facilitator of the death-receptor apoptotic pathway |
+MTCH2/MIMP is a surface-exposed outer mitochondrial membrane protein that facilitates recruitment of tBID to mitochondria; knockout in embryonic stem cells, mouse embryonic fibroblasts, and conditional knockout in liver hindered tBID recruitment, Bax/Bak activation, MOMP, and apoptosis, establishing MTCH2 as a critical facilitator of the Fas/death-receptor apoptotic pathway. |

-Conditional knockout mice (liver-specific), ES cell and MEF knockouts, in vitro and in vivo tBID recruitment assays, MOMP assay, apoptosis assays |
+Conditional knockout mice (liver-specific), embryonic stem cell and MEF knockout, in vivo and in vitro tBID recruitment assays, MOMP measurement, apoptosis assays |

 Nature cell biology |